19hours/sg-statutes/Acts/Business Trusts Act.md

 (4) The trustee-manager of a registered business trust shall not have any power to borrow or raise money, to issue debentures of the registered business trust or to assume (whether by way of declaration of trust, transfer, novation, vesting or otherwise) obligations or liabilities for such borrowings or issuance of debentures of the registered business trust on behalf of the registered business trust, unless such power is provided in the trust deed of the registered business trust, and any agreement or arrangement that purports to confer such power shall have no effect.

-(5) The unitholders of a registered business trust shall not have a right to redeem their units in return for distributions of profits, income or other payments or returns from the trust property of the registered business trust, unless the trust deed of the registered business trust ––
+(5) The unitholders of a registered business trust shall not have a right to redeem their units in return for distributions of profits, income or other payments or returns from the trust property of the registered business trust, unless the trust deed of the registered business trust —

 (a) confers such right; and

 (b) sets out procedures relating to the making and handling of redemption orders which are fair to all the unitholders of the registered business trust.

 (6) Any trustee-manager of a registered business trust which contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 and, in the case of a continuing offence, to a further fine not exceeding $10,000 for every day or part thereof during which the offence continues after conviction.

+[SF (Offers of Investments) (Collective Investment Schemes) (Rg 2), r.
+9; Aust.
+Corp.
+2001, s.
+601GA]

 ### Liability of trustee-managers